dtekcth/data101/src/beginner/editor/navigation.md

 !kbd[Right].

 {{ .macos }} On MacOS there are also certain standard navigation options for moving the caret that work in every program.
-You can use !kbd[Ctrl+A] to move to the start of a line and !kbd[Ctrl+E] to move to the end of a line.
+You can use !kbd[Ctrl+a] to move to the start of a line and !kbd[Ctrl+e] to move to the end of a line.

 > Holding !kbd[Shift] while doing any movement also selects the text!